Table of Contents

 It’s not really the tipple we are after, we want a waft of the legendary Christmas scent they fill the downstairs bar with.
 Good luck finding out what is in that magical potion.

-Edinburgh’s Christmas ice rink is a circular rink surrounding the ice skate exchange and St Andrew’s bothy bar.
+Previously, Edinburgh’s Christmas ice rink was a circular rink surrounding the ice skate exchange and St Andrew’s bothy bar.

 → Local’s tip: Dine at the Harvey Nichol’s Forth Floor Restaurant for St Andrews views, without the chill.
 Into fine dining?
 Here are three restaurants serving meals for under £30 in Edinburgh.